 Chapter 19, Steve

-My brother Steve, 5 years younger than me, died in 2008 at the age of 55.
+My brother Steve, five years younger than me, died in 2008 at the age of 55.
 He was an alcoholic.
-He quit going to church in his teens.
-In the years that followed he saw no purpose or value in having anything to do with the Church.
+He was active in the Church into his teens.
+From then until the end of his life he saw no purpose or value in having anything to do with the Church.
 He was no longer a believer.

 I was asked to speak at his funeral.
 I shared the statements that the second estate is from birth to resurrection.
-I said Steve had probably already met with his new Bishop.
+I said Steve had probably already met with his new bishop.
 Bishops are judges in Israel.
 They help people repent.
-They outline the course one needs to follow to repent and become worthy of Temple Ordinances.
+They outline the course one needs to follow to repent and become worthy of temple Ordinances.
 Steve’s course of action was laid out for him.
-He would not only have Priesthood leaders to help him, but family and others interested in his eternal welfare.
-I would do his Temple work when he had been dead a year.
+He would not only have Priesthood leaders to help him, but family and friends who had an interest in his eternal welfare.
+I planned on doing his temple work when he had been dead a year.

 When you pass through the veil and you are surrounded by generations of love, even the hardest heart will be softened.

-Shortly after his funeral I was visiting with my parents.
-My remarks at his funeral come up in the conversation.
-My dad wanted to know why I was the only person in the whole church that knew someone like Steve had a chance to repent in the spirit world.
+Shortly after his funeral, I was visiting with my parents.
+My remarks at his funeral came up in the conversation.
+My dad wanted to know why I was the only person in the whole Church that knew someone like Steve had a chance to repent in the spirit world.
 He refused to believe it.
 Steve had his chance and failed.

-A few months later, again, while visiting my parents.
-My Dad told me he had had a dream.
-In his dream he was helping Steve while I did his Temple work.
+A few months later, again while visiting my parents, my Dad told me he had had a dream.
+In his dream he was helping Steve while I did his temple work.
 I asked him what he thought that meant.
-He said; “I think it means I will be dead.”
-I asked him if that bothered him, he said no. I asked him if he usually remembered his dreams, he answered no.
+He said, “I think it means I will be dead.”
+When I asked him if that bothered him, he said no. Then I asked him if he usually remembered his dreams, and he answered no.

-I had December 8th circled on the calendar.
-The one year anniversary of Steve’s passing.
+I had December 8 circled on the calendar, the one year anniversary of Steve’s passing.
 As that day approached I didn’t feel any urgency to take the necessary steps to get his work done.
-It was as though someone had called “time out”.
+It was as though someone had called “time out.”

-On Christmas Eve we held our traditional Jenkins Family Christmas Dinner.
+On Christmas Eve, 2009, we held our traditional Jenkins family Christmas dinner.
 The next day, Christmas Day, my dad had to be taken to the hospital.
-He died about 6 weeks later.
+He died about six weeks later.

 While preparing for Dad’s funeral, I had the strongest impression that Steve had a hand in Dad’s attendance at the family Christmas Eve celebration.
 Steve wasn’t the most pleasant person when he was drinking.
 His wife had left him.
-He had alienated both his sisters, a brother, and had a poor relationship with mom and dad.
+He had alienated both his sisters, and a brother, and had a poor relationship with Mom and Dad.

 I felt as though Dad being with us at Christmas was a gift to the family from Steve.
 It may even have been part of his repentance process.

-The Christmas following my Dad’s passing, as we gathered as usual on Christmas Eve, the first without Dad.
-There was someone missing, It was a bittersweet evening.
+The Christmas following my dad’s passing, as we gathered as usual on Christmas Eve, the first without Dad.
+But there was someone missing, It was a bittersweet evening.

-It confirmed the feeling I had eleven months earlier while preparing to speak at my Dad’s funeral.
+It confirmed the feeling I had had eleven months earlier while preparing to speak at Dad’s funeral.

-The day after Dad’s funeral, I felt an URGENCY to get Steve’s Temple Ordinance paperwork completed so I could get his work done.
-The next morning I was being “prompted” even before the Temple was open for patrons, to get it done.
-I was at the Mount Timpanogos Temple at five thirty am when the doors opened.
-His Temple Endowment was completed that morning.
+The day after Dad’s funeral, I felt an urgency to get Steve’s temple ordinance paperwork completed so I could get his work done.
+The next morning I was being “prompted,” even before the temple was open for patrons, to get it done.
+I was at the Mount Timpanogos Temple at 5:30 a.m. when the doors opened.
+His temple endowment was completed that morning.

-I believe my Dad officiated in those consummating ordinances for Steve, just as he had seen in his dream ten months before.
+I believe Dad officiated in those consummating ordinances for Steve, just as he had seen in his dream ten months earlier.